Monday, November 23, 2015

 Friday, November 13, 2015

 I wanted to get Firstborn and The Girl each a small tree for their apartment.
-But little pre-lit trees are really expensive!
-And I'm not sure they really have the space.
-But stopping by Tarjay, lookee what I found in the Dollar Spot - perfect little trees and tiny ornaments.
+But little pre-lit trees are really expensive, and I'm not sure they really have the space.
+But at Tarjay, lookee what I found in the Dollar Spot - perfect little trees and tiny ornaments.

 I cut the ornaments tube clean in half.
-Then I tossed the flimsy sparkly string they included (because its ridiculous) and fished my florist wire out of my craft stash.
+Then I tossed the flimsy sparkly string they included and fished my florist wire out of my craft stash.

 I used the circumference of my finger as a guide, twisted the wire to close it and tucked the sharp edges in.